-Every day, we curate a handful of blog posts to highlight on the Freshly Pressed section of WordPress.com.
+Every day, we highlight a few editors’ picks on the Freshly Pressed section of WordPress.com.
 Freshly Pressed posts can be about anything — and published today or years ago — but they all have a few things in common: they enlighten us, inspire us, entertain us, and get us talking.